Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Uterine inertia

 The Singapura cat is a healthy breed and can live to be 15 years old.
-However, she is prone to certain health conditions as she ages, including polycystic kidney disease (PKD).
-This is a genetic disease a cat can inherit from her parents.
+However, they are prone to certain health conditions as they age, including polycystic kidney disease (PKD).
+This is a genetic disease a cat can inherit from their parents.
 That’s why it’s critical to ensure genetic testing is done before bringing any Singapura kitten home.

 Routine vet visits, a premium diet, and regular exercise will ensure your Singapura lives a long, happy life.